yenyang/Anarchy/Anarchy/LongDescription.md

 * Optional Network upgrades assets: Originally part of Extended Road Upgrades and included here with permission from ST-Apps.
 This option adds Retaining Wall, Quay, Elevated, and Tunnel assets to vanilla menu for asset selection.
 This mod includes multiple fixes to issues from ERU.

 Currently it applies to these tools:
-* Object Tool (Option to automatically disable Anarchy toggle while brushing objects. and Set relative elevation while plopping single item or brushing.)
+* Object Tool (Option to automatically disable Anarchy toggle while brushing objects. and Set relative elevation while plopping single item, brushing, line and curve mode.)
 * Net Tool (While using the net tool Anarchy will now let you violate the clearance of other networks.
 I don't recommend having zoning under low bridges.)
 * Area Tool (Can exceed limits for specialized industry areas)
 * Bulldoze Tool (Option to default Anarchy to ON when activated)